- And how to mitigate elevation errors using Access software in semi-active mode.

 Positioning Solutions specializes in providing our clients with the highest quality used Trimble products, so when we were informed of the issue we made it a priority to test all of the pre-owned MT1000 prisms that were in our inventory.
 To get started, it's important to understand how the MT1000 works.

 The MT1000 has a ring of 32 LEDs (light emitting diodes) which circle the outside of the prism 360 degrees.
 These LEDs emit a signal and a user selected Target ID which Trimble instruments track when the Tracking mode is set to Active.

-Its important to note - an LED that is out of alignment is not always obvious, you may not see any signs of abuse at all so it’s important to check your prisms for accuracy regularly.
+Its important to note that an LED that is out of alignment is not always obvious, you may not see any signs of abuse, so it’s important to check your prisms for accuracy regularly.

 How to check your MT1000 prism for vertical errors:

 Find a good space for testing – a flat field with little change in elevation and at least 300 feet between the instrument and prism.
 We used a 1” Trimble S6 robotic instrument that had recently been calibrated, set up approximately 350 feet from the prism to conduct measurements.